 Whether the universal adoption and implementation of EPP AuthInfo codes has eliminated the need of FOAs.

-5.2.6.1 Issue Description
+5.2.6.1 Observations

-Express authorization from either the Registered Name Holder or the Administrative Contact needs to be obtained in order to request an inter-registrar transfer.
+Explicit authorization from either the Registered Name Holder or the Administrative Contact needs to be obtained in order to request an inter-registrar transfer.
 Such authorization must be made via a valid Standardized Form of Authorization (FOA).
 The ‘Initial Authorization for Registrar Transfer’ must be used by the Gaining Registrar to request an authorization for a registrar transfer from the Transfer Contact.
-The losing registrar MUST send a copy of this FOA to the Registered Name Holder, however the registrar does not need to receive confirmation to let the transfer go through.
+The losing registrar must send a copy of this FOA to the Registered Name Holder, however the registrar does not need to receive confirmation to let the transfer go through.
 The IRTP specifies that the registrar is responsible for keeping copies of documentation, including the FOA, which may be required for filing and supporting a dispute as well as per the standard document retention policies of the contracts.

 The AuthInfo Code is a unique code generated on a per-domain basis and is usedfor authorization or confirmation of a transfer request.
 Some registrars offer facilities for registrants to generate and manage their own AuthInfo code.
 In other cases, the registrant will need to contact the registrar directly to obtain it.
 The registrar must provide the registrant with the AuthInfo code within 5 calendar days of the request.

-5.2.6.2 WG Observations

-During its discussion of this Charter question, the Working Group acknowledged that keeping both EPP and FOA could potentially lead to registrant confusion if the need for multiple codes for a single transfer is not clearly explained.
-However, in cases of a illegitimate or disputed transfer, FOAs are essential to help resolve the dispute and to reverse it where appropriate.
-In its Report to the Working Group, (annexed to this Report) ICANN Compliance also expressed its support for maintaining FOAs, reasoning that its continued use may help prevent hijackings in certain cases or serve as evidence in disputes.
+The Working Group acknowledged that keeping both EPP and FOA could potentially lead to registrant confusion if the need for multiple codes for a single transfer is not clearly explained.
+However, in cases of a disputed transfer, FOAs are essential to help resolve the dispute and to reverse it if appropriate.
+It is for this reason that ICANN Compliance also expressed its support for maintaining FOAs, reasoning that its continued use may help prevent hijackings in certain cases or serve as evidence in disputes.

-5.2.6.3 Preliminary Recommendation
+5.2.6.2 Preliminary Recommendation